Thondimuthalum Driksakshiyum

 Thondimuthalum Driksakshiyum was produced on a budget of ₹65 million.
 The film was released on 30 June 2017 in Kerala.
-It received critical acclaim and was also a commercial success at the box office, grossing 179.3 million from Kerala alone The Hindu included the film in their "Top 5 Malayalam movies in 2017" and "The 25 best Malayalam films of the decade".
+It was a critical and commercial success, grossing ₹500.3 million at the Kerala box office alone.
+The Hindu included the film in their "Top 5 Malayalam movies in 2017" and "The 25 best Malayalam films of the decade".

-The film won three National Film Awards, two Kerala State Film Awards, four Filmfare Awards South, three South Indian International Movie Awards, eight Asianet Film Awards, six CPC Cine Awards, four Vanitha Film Awards, three Kerala Film Critics Association Awards, two Asiavision Awards and one at International Film Festival of Kerala.
+The film won three National Film Awards, two Kerala State Film Awards, four Filmfare Awards South, three South Indian International Movie Awards, eight Asianet Film Awards, six CPC Cine Awards, four Vanitha Film Awards, three Kerala Film Critics Association Awards, two Asiavision Awards and one award at International Film Festival of Kerala.